Pandemic H1N1/09 virus: Virulence

 The virulence of swine flu virus is mild and the mortality rates are very low.

 In mid-2009, the U.S. CDC noted that most infections were mild, similar to seasonal flu, and that recovery tended to be fairly quick.
 The number of deaths As of September 2009 was said to be a tiny fraction of the annual number of deaths from seasonal flu.
 However, comparisons of human fatality figures with seasonal influenza are prone to underestimate impact of the pandemic, and the pandemic H1N1/09 virus was in fact the dominant strain of influenza causing illness in the 2009/10 flu season.

 Research carried out at Imperial College London has shown that, unlike seasonal flu, H1N1/09 can infect cells deep in the lungs.
 Seasonal flu can infect only cells with receptor type a2-6 which are typically located in the nose and throat but H1N1/09 can also infect cells with receptor type a2-3.
 This may explain why some patients experience severe respiratory symptoms.
 (The H5N1 virus is also able to infect cells deep in the lungs with receptor type a2-3 but cannot infect cells with receptor type a2-6 making it less contagious than H1N1/09.)

-As of September 2009, most people infected by this flu suffered a mild illness, but the small minority hospitalized were often severely ill.
+As of September 2009, most people infected by this flu suffered a mild illness, but a small minority were hospitalized and severely ill.
 Arand Kumar, an intensive care expert at the University of Manitoba, Winnipeg, Canada, said "this pandemic is like two diseases; either you're off work for a few days or you go to hospital, often to the intensive-care unit (ICU).
 There's no middle ground."
 In the southern hemisphere 15 to 33% of hospitalized cases went to the ICU in July and August 2009.
 Unlike H5N1 avian flu and SARS which provoke a runaway body-wide immune response, H1N1/09 destroys the lungs' alveoli, often causing acute respiratory distress syndrome, which kills in half of all cases.
 Preliminary research suggests that severity is linked to a genetic variation in immune systems.

 From April 2009 to November 2009, 3,900 people died of the H1N1 pandemic virus in the U.S. This is sometimes compared to the 36,000 people per year who die from the "common flu", mostly in winter, although this number is an estimate.
 The death rate of H1N1 in the U.S. was calculated as less than 0.02% from November 2009 figures from the CDC, and has been explicitly calculated as 0.026% in England.